What TSA Allows and Restricts: A-Z Travel Security Guide

 8.powdered formulaA bottle of premade formula is acceptable.
 Please consider how you will warm it.
 Portable bottle warmers are available for purchase, or ask for hot water to warm the bottle.
 It is considered medically necessary.

 9.breast milkYou can transport breast milk in bottles or plastic breast milk bags on ice.
-For everything TSA approved breast milk is considered medically necessary.
+Breast milk is typically allowed through TSA screening and may be subject to additional screening.

 10.breast pumpA separate breast pump is not considered a carry on but rather a separate piece and is thought of as medication.

-11.bottle warmerPortable baby warmers are available for purchase, and you can put them in your diaper bag along with all other everything TSA approved.
+11.bottle warmerPortable baby warmers are available for purchase, and you can put them in your diaper bag along with other acceptable items.

 14.empty bottlesGlass bottles are acceptable, but I suggest non-breakable bottles to save a mess if the glass breaks